spirit-riddle/starunderscore.github.io/content/website/training/professional/tp01-business-soft-skills.md

-# Spirit-Riddle Soft Skills Training for Corporate America
+# Star-Underscore Soft Skills Training for Corporate America

 **Unlock the power of soft skills to thrive in professional environments.** Learn practical techniques for refining communication, navigating workplace dynamics, and building emotional intelligence.